TechNickAI/AICodeBot/README.md

 - [X] **Assisted Git Commit**: Automatically generate a commit message.
 - [X] **Assisted Debugging**: Run a command with aicodebot and it captures the log message and tries to figure out what's going on from the error message.
 Eventually, it could also suggest fixes for the error and make the changes for you.
 Try it out with `aicodebot debug $command`
-- [ ] **Code Review**: Provides feedback on potential issues in code, such as style violations, potential bugs, and performance issues.
+- [ ] **Code Review**: Provides feedback on potential issues in cod, such as style violations, potential bugs, and performance issues.
 It could also suggest best practices for code improvement.
 Eventually: FIX the code automatically and notify the team.
+- [ ] **Fix the Build**: Check the CI/CD pipeline and fix the build.
 - [ ] **Dependency Management**: Updating dependencies to their latest versions with pull requests that run tests.
 - [ ] **Documentation Generation**: Generates comprehensive documentation for code, including docstrings, README files, and wiki pages.
 - [ ] **Performance Optimization Suggestions**: Suggests potential performance optimizations for code.